Jozzeh/live-website/README.md

 If you would have a look at the css, then you'll notice I have a global css file and some page/component specific css files.
 The naming of classes in the page/component specific css files are : <component><TypeComponent><Action>.
 In a way, the methodology does is similar to BEM, but does not follow the BEM specifications to the letter.
+On the 'Who' page, I've included a print css file.

 See the website live at https://www.josdeberdt.be
 Want to change something?
 Feel free to make a pull request.